 One day, after leaving school, Njoroge finds her mother shelling some caster oil seeds from their ponds.
 He offers to help her but her mother tells him to do his homework.

-After completing, he kneels down besides his mother to help her.
-He entreats his mother to tell him a story because they're told in class to give one.
+After completing the homework, he kneels down besides his mother to help her.
+He entreats his mother to tell him a story because they're told in class to narrate a story.
 She promises to tell him some of them in the evening, but first of all he's to convey to Kamau that his mother wants to see her.

 He sees his brother before he reaches Nanga's compound.
 He asks him why he's been late to get home as they walk towards their home.
 Kamau complains about Nanga's insensitiveness by giving him menial jobs instead of training him the trade.

 Ngotho leaves early for work.
 As is his custom, he doesn't pass through the fields to Mr. Howlands farm.
 Instead, he walks along the road.
-He's troubled by the words that were uttered by his son, Boro after narrating a story to the young men, including his sons, who had gathered there.
+He's troubled by the words that were uttered by his son, Boro, after narrating a story to the young men, including his sons, who had gathered in his hut.

 He meets Mr. Howlands who had woken up early.
 They greet each other.
-Mr. Howlands, a British citizen, had purposed to settle in Kenya, away from the 'troubles' facing his birth country.
+Mr. Howlands, a British citizen, had purposed to settle in Kenya, away from the 'troubles' facing him in his birth country.

-They walk around the farm, examining the plants, and where necessary, pulling out a weed.
+They walk around the farm, examining the plants, and where weeds had grown, they pull them out.

 In the evening, after school, Mwihaki asks Njoroge why he keeps to himself.
 Is he avoiding her?
-Njoroge had purposed to stay away from Mwihaki when his mother found them playing on the hill late to the night.
+Njoroge had purposed to stay away from Mwihaki when his mother found them playing on a hill.